Advance Healthcare Directive Interoperability (cda-adi)

 Source Form Section

-This shall contain the binary object used to render the source form in it's original format with completion signatures, etc.
+This section shall contain the binary object used to render the source form in it's original format with completion signatures, etc.

 Treatment Intervention Preferences Section